-- \ Shirts must be long enough to cover the midriff when stretching up or bending over. - \ Necklines, armholes of sleeveless tops must not be oversized or reveal undergarments. - \ Pants must be appropriately sized and worn at the waist. - \ Clothing with tears, holes or ragged hems are not permissible. - \ Clothing or jewelry that depict pictures or slogans, representing the occult, violence, pornography, gangs, superheroes, rock groups, alcohol, drugs, tobacco or other items dishonoring to God is not permissible. - \ Students who are not dressed in compliance with the special event dress code may not be allowed to participate in the event.
+- Shirts must be long enough to cover the midriff when stretching up or bending over. - Necklines, armholes of sleeveless tops must not be oversized or reveal undergarments. - Pants must be appropriately sized and worn at the waist. - Clothing with tears, holes or ragged hems are not permissible. - Clothing or jewelry that depict pictures or slogans, representing the occult, violence, pornography, gangs, superheroes, rock groups, alcohol, drugs, tobacco or other items dishonoring to God is not permissible. - Students who are not dressed in compliance with the special event dress code may not be allowed to participate in the event. - A photo of the student in their attire, including shoes, will be requested days prior to certain events: Prom, Homecoming, National Honor Society, etc. There are no exceptions.